space-wizards/docs/src/en/proposals/krunklehorn-informant.md

     - Compromised: failure
     - Delivered: greentext
   - [x] System subscribes to &lt;InformantPackageComponent, EntGotInsertedIntoContainerMessage&gt;
+    - Returns if package is not Unresolved
+    - Raises CheckDnaMatchEvent
+      - Disregards emag
+      - Returns if cancelled
-    - Sets package as Delivered if container owner has matching dna
+    - Sets package as Delivered
     - Raises InformantPackageDeliveredEvent on self
   - [x] System subscribes to &lt;InformantPackageComponent, UseInHandEvent&gt;
     - Before SpawnItemsOnUseSystem
+    - Returns if package is not Unresolved
-    - After CheckDnaSystem
+    - Raises CheckDnaMatchEvent
+      - Handles the event and returns if cancelled
-    - Sets package as Compromised if event wasn't handled
+    - Sets package as Compromised
 - [x] New item: BasePackage
   - sprite: basic looking
   - item: small, 1x2